back

 Funding For a Small Business

-Whether personal loans or business loans are suitable for your financing needs depends on your priorities and circumstances.
+Whether personal loans or small business loans are suitable for your financing needs depends on your priorities and circumstances.
 Before settling on one over the other, it is important to understand how each lending product functions as well as the benefits and drawbacks of each.

 Personal Loans Vs. Business Loans

 The main differences between a business loan vs. personal loan are how a borrower qualifies for one and what you can use the funds for.
 While you can find a wide range of options for business loans, there tends to be more variety in approval requirements amongst personal loan lenders, which can make personal loans easier to qualify for.
+The ease makes these options a popular choice for business owners, especially for new companies.
+A study in the Journal of Corporate Finance found that 55% of companies reviewed relied on their personal credit to finance their start-up.1

 How Personal Loans Work